HTTP-RPC/Kilo/README.md

       "sum": 9.0
     }

-At execution time, the "count", "sum", and "average" variable markers will be replaced by their corresponding values from the data dictionary:
+At execution time, the "count", "sum", and "average" variable markers will be replaced by their corresponding values from the data dictionary, producing the following markup:

     <html>
     <head>